Skip to main content

 • Mixed outputs require expensive separations and still leave impurities.

-• Energy and solvent intensity undercut the climate benefit of advanced recycling.
+• Energy and solvent intensity undercut the climate benefit of conventional chemical routes.

 Single-enzyme approaches